 This muzzle brake is a unique one on our list, in that it is the only one that is ready to have a suppressor mounted.
 Dead Air Armament is well known for their suppressors.
-This muzzle brake is designed to easily and quickly attach either of their .308 suppressors to your weapon.
+This muzzle brake is designed to easily and quickly attach either of their .308 suppressors to your gun.

-However, the muzzle brake can also be used standalone, and will do a good bit in reducing the recoil of your weapon in the process.
+However, the muzzle brake can also be used standalone, and will do a good bit in reducing the recoil of your gun in the process.
 It measures 2.6 inches long and weighs 3.7 ounces.
 When being used alone, it reduces recoil by around 53%.